HimadriDas0924/JS_Revision_1/08_Events/notes.md

 document.getElementById('two').addEventListener('click', (e) => {
     console.log(`two clicked`);
-    e.stopPropagation() // so during capturing phase only it stops }, true)
+    e.stopPropagation() // so during capturing phase only it stops
+    // propation will stop and no more event phases will happen.
+}, true)

 document.getElementById('three').addEventListener('click', (e) => {